braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/migrating_to_firebase_cloud_messaging.md

 ## Reverting your credentials

 You can delete your new credentials and restore your legacy credentials at any time.
-Once restored, you can send push notifications using your legacy credentials right away.
+As soon as your credentials are restored, can start sending push notifications using your legacy credentials instead.

 In Braze, select <i class="fa-solid fa-gear"></i>&nbsp;**Settings** > **App Settings**.
 Under **Push Notification Settings**, select **Revert Credentials**.